BrightnBubbly/stream-chat-survey/README.md

 ![](images/close-chat.png)

-The app then launches the survey as an `iframe` in the same modal window.
-Clicking the close `X` in the upper right corner, returns to the initial starting point.
+The app then launches the survey as an `iframe`, and submits it by clicking on `Submit`.
+After submission of the survey, clicking the close `X` in the upper right corner, returns to the initial starting point.

 ![](images/survey-screen.png)